AI Use Cases/Financial Services

 Integration depth with core banking platforms determines actual cycle time

-The payment cycle acceleration from 14 days to 8 days depends on native API connectivity to your core banking system for real-time PO and receipt retrieval.
+The targeted payment cycle acceleration - from roughly 14 days toward 8 - depends on native API connectivity to your core banking system for real-time PO and receipt retrieval.
 Institutions running older FIS or Fiserv versions with limited API exposure may require middleware layers that add latency and create additional failure points.
 Confirm your core banking platform's API maturity before scoping the integration, because batch-file-based connections will not deliver the same cycle time outcomes.

 4. 4